Robyque/Pyqt5-learning-app/README.md

-# A small app made in pytq5 for learning purposes
+# A small app made in python with pytq5,pytube and pyqrcode for learning purposes